YVR - YXU

 The average price of all round-trip flights from Vancouver Intl Airport to London clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to London on a Wednesday and more expensive on a Sunday.
-On your return trip to Vancouver, you should consider flying back on a Wednesday, and avoid Sundays for better deals.
+On your return trip to Vancouver, you should consider flying back on a Wednesday, and avoid Fridays for better deals.

 What is the cheapest month to fly from Vancouver Intl Airport to London?